Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Button.rst

 .. note::

- The Dual Button Bricklet is discontinued.
-We are selling our remaining stock.
+ The Dual Button Bricklet is discontinued and is no longer sold.
 The :ref:`Dual Button Bricklet 2.0 <dual_button_v2_bricklet>` is the recommended replacement.